 - No Cross-Pollination

-In states like Oregon and Colorado, a new biological contaminant has emerged: hemp pollen.
+Nationwide, a new biological contaminant has emerged: hemp pollen.
 If there is an outdoor hemp grow nearby, air-born pollen easily enters a ventilated greenhouse and pollinates a cannabis crop, causing plants to go to seed.
 Seeded cannabis is still sellable, but is no longer marketable as a product direct to the consumer.
 Here in Colorado, cannabis growers have reported seeded cannabis plants losing over half their value.
 By enclosing a greenhouse, a grower greatly limits the exposure to hemp pollen, making the operation more financially secure.

 - Heat Conservation